gumberss/FinanceControlGameinator/docs/FinanceControlGameInator/Versions/v1 - The Beginning/0 - System Design/System Design.md

 #### Functional
 - Make how much money the player have visible to him
 - Enable the player to spend money
-- Enable the player receive money
+- Enable the player to receive money

 #### Non-functional
 - Internationalization, the system should support pt-BR and en-US
 - The system should support light mode and dark mode
+- The app should be published on Play Store

 ## Capacity planning